Convert a 401(k) into a Roth 401(k): An Ideal Move for High Earners

 Tip: If you have an employer match for your Roth 401(k), the match distributions will be subject to tax in the year they were added to your account.

 Note that 401(k) catch-up contribution rules will change in 2026 for high earners (those making $145,000 or over).
-Those workers will be required to make their catch-up contributions on a Roth basis, meaning their taxable income will increase in the year they made the catch-up contribution.
+Those workers will be required to make their catch-up contributions on a Roth basis, meaning their taxable income will increase in the year they make the catch-up contribution.

 Roth 401(k)s don't have RMDs

 Roth 401(k)s are exempt from required minimum distributions (RMDs).
-This can mean lower costs for Medicare — such as for Part B and Part D premiums, which are based on income — and how much of your Social Security benefits are taxed.
+This can result in lower costs for Medicare — such as for Part B and Part D premiums, which are based on income — and how much of your Social Security benefits are taxed.
 “Roth 401(k)’s can also make a better estate planning tool, due to the new rules on inherited IRAs,” said Elizabeth Schleifer, a CFP and financial adviser at D.C.-based Armstrong, Fleming & Moore.

 401(k) investment options